-Since the sensor slope (mV/pH output) will degrade over time, the instrument must be calibrated periodically to maintain a high degree of measurement accuracy.
+The instrument must be calibrated periodically to maintain a high degree of measurement accuracy.
 Frequency of calibration must be determined by the application.
-High temperature applications or applications involving extreme pH operating conditions may require more frequent calibration than those that operate at more neutral pH levels and ambient level temperatures.
+High temperature applications or applications involving other extreme operating conditions may require more frequent calibration than those that operate at more ambient level temperatures.
 It is important for the user to establish a periodic cleaning and calibration schedule for sensor maintenance to maintain high system accuracy.

-Before calibrating the instrument for the very first time after initial installation, it is important to select the proper operating parameters in the configuration menus for items like Sensor Type and Auto Buffers.
+Before calibrating the instrument for the very first time after initial installation, it is important to select the proper operating parameters in the configuration menus for items like Sensor Type.